How and Why To AB Test Your NONPROFIT Marketing Materials

-An AB test can be a great tool for nonprofit or small business marketing.
-Whether you're doing the marketing yourself or overseeing a team, it's important to understand how AB testing works — when to do it, how to do it, and what kind of effort you can expect to put into it.
+An AB test can be a great tool for nonprofit marketing.
+Whether you're doing the marketing yourself or overseeing a team, it's important to understand how AB testing works—when to do it, how to do it, and what kind of effort you can expect to put into it.

 What Is AB Testing?

-AB testing is when you create two versions (version A and version B) of a call to action, landing page, email, web page, or other marketing asset.
-You put them each before an audience segment, and see which works better to attract visitors’ attention and engage them.
-Open rate and click rate are metrics frequently used to determine which version is more effective.
+AB testing is when you create two versions (version A and version B) of a call-to-action, landing page, email, web page, or other marketing asset.
+You put them each before an audience segment and see which works better to attract visitors’ attention and engage them.
+Open rate and click rate are metrics often used to determine which version is more effective.

 Why AB Test?

 AB testing does require time and training.
-But used correctly, it will multiply the effectiveness of your emails, advertisements, CTAs, and other marketing materials enormously.
-In terms of ROI, it's better to do one thing that you know is going to get results rather than four or five which are just shots in the dark.
+But used correctly, it will multiply the effectiveness of your emails, advertisements, calls-to-action (CTAs), and other marketing materials enormously.
+In terms of ROI, it's better to do one thing that you know is going to get results rather than four or five that are just shots in the dark.